shabin5785/react-notes/Notes_1.md

 - Traditioanl css has a global name space.
 We declare a class, and the moment its use, its imported to css namespace.
 So an one usnig the same classname later will get that styles.
 If we dont want this, we have to name the classes in a way to avoid.

 - CSS in JS aims to solve this, but using JS to apply styles to components.
+One such component is styledComponents